Upcoming Events

 with a Prelude performance by the Cypress Strings Guitar Quartet

-As a soloist Rovshan has performed with a wide variety of ensembles and orchestras including: l’Ensemble orchestral de Valencia (Spain), Orchestre du Conservatoire National de Musique Superiur de Paris (France), Azerbaijani State Chamber Orchestra named after Kara Karaev, Nizhny Novgorod Philharmonic Symphonic Orchestra, State Symphony Orchestra of the Udmurt Republic.
+Mamedkuliev has performed with a wide variety of ensembles and orchestras including Ensemble Orchestral de Valencia in Spain, Orchestre du Conservatoire National de Musique Supériur de Paris in France, Azerbaijani State Chamber Orchestra, Nizhny Novgorod Philharmonic Symphonic Orchestra, and the State Symphony Orchestra of the Udmurt Republic.

 Prelude performer: Cypress Strings Guitar Quartet